Medicaid Emergency Services Only (ESO) Coverage for the Treatment of an Emergency Medical Condition Fact Sheet

 Authorization Period

-The initial authorization period for the treatment of an emergency medical condition may be up to a maximum of 15 months: three months retroactive coverage from the application date and 12 months prospective coverage from the application date.
+The initial authorization period for the treatment of an emergency medical condition may be up to a maximum of 15 months: three (3) months retroactive coverage from the application date and up to 12 months prospective coverage from the application date.
 The authorization period may be from the first day of the third month prior to the month of application to the last day of the twelfth month prospectively.
+As of February 2026, individuals with ESO coverage must have a paid claim in the previous six (6) months in order to maintain coverage.

-Although a new Medicaid application is not required for later emergencies occurring within the established 12- month authorization, the Medicaid claim must indicate that it is for an emergency.
-The treating physician will determine if the medical conditions meet the definition of an emergency medical condition.
+A new Medicaid application is not required for each emergency medical condition.
+However, if an individual's ESO coverage is ended because there has not been a paid claim in the previous six (6) months, a new Medicaid application will be needed to reauthorize additional ESO coverage.
+Claims paid with ESO coverage must indicate that it is for an emergency.
+The treating physician will determine if the medical condition meets the definition of an emergency medical condition.